SOASTproject/modeller/README.md

 ### Further Details : What the model does

-The model assumes the following are all in place:
+#### The parcel fleet and parcel demand

 A parcel company is defined in the inputs to the model, with the following attrbutes:
 - a defined depot location (lat and lon)
 - a fleet comprising a specific number of vans, each with a given weight capacity, volume capacity, operating cost per mile,  operating cost per hour, an earliest start time, a latest start time, and a maximum shift length
 - a number of parcels to deliver in a particular region, each with a weight, a volume, and its lat and lon delivery co-ordinates.

+#### The bus fleet(s) and passenger demand

 There are one or more bus depots in the region, which run demand-responsive transport (DRT) services; these are manifest in the model as follows:
+- each bus depot has a lat and lon, a number of buses available, an earliest start time, latest start time, and  maximum shift length

+#### Lastmile sites
-- each bus depot has a lat and lon, a number of buses available, an earliest start time, latest start time, and  maximum shift length There are a collection of 'lastmile sites' available, where parcels can be dropped off, for collection by the ultimate recipient and/or onward delivery by a localised service.
+There are a collection of 'lastmile sites' available, where parcels can be dropped off, for collection by the ultimate recipient and/or onward delivery by a localised service.
+- the parcel and bus companies have agreed to run a joint system whereby some of the day's parcel demand will be dropped off at a bus depot, and the DRT buses will deliver these to appropriate lastmile sites.

+#### The operating protocols: interaction between parcel and bus operations

 - the parcel and bus companies have agreed to run a joint system whereby some of the day's parcel demand will be dropped off at a bus depot, and the DRT buses will deliver these to appropriate lastmile sites.

  The model compares 'before' and 'after'; that is, it essentially runs three simulations:
  -  A. parcels alone: the parcel van fleet  delivering all of its parcels;
  -  B. passengers alone: the DRT bus services handling the DRT passenger demand;